NishantWankhade/Amruttulya/README.md

 An Android application made using Flutter to store the daily data of the counts of different Chais' [ Tea ].

+## App apk

+Install the application apk from [link](https://github.com/NishantWankhade/Amruttulya/releases/download/v1.0.0/AshwiniAmruttulya.apk)

+**"_Imp.
+Note_ : After installing app allow it to permission to manage files in storage from settings"**
 ## Visuals and Functionalities

 ### Visuals